Kile/Killua/README.md

 > Not running Killua in Docker will make you unable to use Grafana or Prometheus.
 The code handles this on its own but if you want to use either of these you must run Killua using docker-compose.
 You also do not need to run the rust proxy as the IPC connection will be direct.

 ### Bot process
+Note: Killua runs on Python 3.9.
+Some later versions introduce breaking changes and are not supported.

 First, set up a virtual environment.
 Do so with `python3 -m venv env; source env/bin/activate` (for linux and macOS).
 To leave the virtual environment after you are done, simply run `deactivate`

 `requirements.txt` contains the libraries you'll need.
 To install them use `pip3 install -r requirements.txt`